developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 Dremio schemas and tables are now available.

-## Using Dremio datasets in Web Intelligence Reports[​](#using-dremio-datasets-in-web-intelligence-reports "Direct link to Using Dremio datasets in Web Intelligence Reports")
+## Using Dremio datasets in Web Intelligence Reports

 1. In Information Design Tool, publish the Dremio connection to a repository.
 2. Create a new Data Foundation.